 Figure 8.4.7.2-1: MME Status Transfer procedure

 The MME initiates the procedure by sending the MME STATUS TRANSFER message to the eNB.
-The target eNB using Full Configuration for this handover as per TS 36.300 [14] shall ignore the information received in this message.
+The target eNB using Full Configuration for this handover as per MFA TS 36.300 [14] shall ignore the information received in this message.

 For each bearer within the E-RABs Subject to Status Transfer List IE within the eNB Status Transfer Transparent Container IE for which the UL COUNT value IE is received in the MME STATUS TRANSFER message, the target eNB shall apply the contained information and shall not deliver any uplink packet which has a PDCP-SN lower than the value contained in the PDCP-SN IE of this IE. If the UL COUNT Value Extended IE or UL COUNT Value for PDCP SN Length 18 IE is included in the E-RABs Subject to Status Transfer Item IE, the target eNB shall, if supported, use the value contained in the PDCP-SN Extended IE in the UL COUNT Value Extended IE or PDCP-SN Length 18 IE of the UL COUNT Value for PDCP SN Length 18 IE instead of the value contained in the PDCP-SN IE of the UL COUNT value IE.